Authorize new device

 • New device authorization.

-All this complies with the highest standards of our internal and external cybersecurity team to ensure the protection of your account.
+All of this complies with the highest standards of our internal and external cybersecurity team to guarantee the protection of your account.

-How does this measure protect me against phishing?
+How does this measure protect me from phishing?

-Phishing is a technique in which an attacker creates a copy of a legitimate website (for example, Bit2Me's) to trick you and steal your credentials.
+Phishing is a technique where an attacker creates a copy of a legitimate website (for example, Bit2Me's) to trick you into stealing your credentials.
 If you fall into the trap and enter your email, password, and 2FA code on a fake website, the attacker obtains your data.
+You will find all the information on how to detect phishing, how to prevent it, and how to act in the following article: Bit2Me Security Alert: How to Protect Yourself from Phishing and Scams

 What do I do if Bit2Me shows an error when verifying my device?

-An authorization link is single-use and expires.
-If you try to log in and take a while to click the link in the email, it may have expired, and you will have to start the process over to receive a new email.
+An authorization link is for single use and expires.
+If you try to log in and take a while to click the link in the email, it might have expired, and you will need to restart the process to receive a new email.

-Each time you log in from an unauthorized device, a new link is generated that invalidates the previous one.
-To avoid errors, make sure to always use the last email received and do not request a new access if you are already waiting for an authorization email, as the emails could overlap.
+Each time you log in from an unauthorized device, a new link is generated, invalidating the previous one.
+To avoid errors, always ensure you use the latest email received and do not request new access if you are already waiting for an authorization email, as emails might overlap.

-The authorization has a dual validity that you should keep in mind:
+The authorization has a dual validity period you should consider:

-• The authorization link: You have 10 minutes to click on the link you receive by email to validate the device.
+• The authorization link: You have 10 minutes to click the link you receive via email to validate the device.

 • The authorized device: Once confirmed, the device remains authorized for 30 days.

-What do I do if I receive an authorization email that I did not request?
+What do I do if I receive an authorization email I didn't request?

-If you receive an authorization email that you did not request, it means that someone knows your password and is trying to access your account.
-Don't worry, thanks to this security measure, they will not be able to access it.
+If you receive an authorization email you didn't request, it means someone knows your password and is trying to access your account.
+Don't worry, thanks to this security measure, they won't be able to access it.

 Important: Always use unique and strong passwords.
-Do not use the same password on Bit2Me that you are already using on another service.
-If that other service suffers a security breach, your Bit2Me credentials would also be exposed.
+Do not use the same password for Bit2Me that you are already using for another service.
+If that other service experiences a security breach, your Bit2Me credentials would also be exposed.

 What do I do if I don't receive the authorization email?

 The email usually arrives almost instantly.
-If you do not receive it, check the following:
+If you don't receive it, check the following:

 1. You are checking the correct email inbox.